-If you are relatively new to binocular optics, you need to get an understanding of the fundamentals involved.
+If you are relatively new to binoculars and how binoculars work, you need to learn what the numbers stand for, what the different features are and how all this sets the different binoculars apart.
 Here are the basics about binoculars explained and how are binoculars rated.
-When choosing a particular pair of binoculars, it’s recommended study the features of the binoculars to make useful comparisons.
-This will help you choose the most appropriate binoculars that is the best fit for your needs.
+When choosing a particular pair of binoculars, study its features and specifications and compare those with similar models.
+This will help you choose the most appropriate binoculars that is right for you.

 Optics makers have over the years stepped up product design and released better quality models in the market that are ergonomically friendly and functionally competent.
 Generally, whatever is the price range or brand, any good binoculars come equipped with a standard set of features that reflect high quality and reliability.
-These include lightweight, compact binoculars and completely waterproof binoculars, roof-prism design equipped with top-quality, close-focus optics technology, excellent view, eye-relief and adjustable twisting eyecups.
-You might have noticed that the top picks include models from some of these noteworthy brands due to their excellent specifications and brilliant features.
+These include lightweight, compact binoculars and completely waterproof binoculars, roof-prism design equipped with top-quality, close-focus optics technology, excellent view, eye-relief, and adjustable twisting eyecups.

 So, what aspects you should look for when buying binoculars.
 Factors like price, brand, magnification, lens diameter, close focus, and ergonomics, are important considerations as to how are binoculars rated.

-Another important consideration when purchasing best binoculars it the Aperture, the diameter and size of your binocular’s objective lens.
+Another important consideration when purchasing binoculars it the Aperture, the diameter of the objective lens.
 The diameter should essentially be 5 times the magnification for a brilliant image.
 The reading of the lens size is a crucial metric and a pivotal specification of bird watching binoculars.
-It is usually expressed in millimeters of the objective lens with measurements for the front, big and fat lens on the far side.
+It is usually expressed in millimeters of the objective lens with measurements for the front lens on the far side.
 So, a typical 7x size, 35s binocular has a lens size of 35mm, 8×42, 42mm respectively.

-The reading is important because light penetrates through the lens providing a bright image, so a bigger lens will have a greater capacity for light assimilation offering a crisp image.
-The lens diameter directly affects the Twilight performance.
-If you intend viewing birds in low light conditions like thick, dark woods, in the night or at dawn then the recommended lens size is typical, 50mm for a 10x magnification and a 40mm for an 8x binocular.
-Avoid buying anything below that range.
+If you intend viewing birds in low light conditions like in dark woods, during dusk or at dawn then the recommended lens size is 50mm for a 10x magnification and a 40mm for an 8x binocular.
+Smaller apertures are not suitable observations in low light.

-Close focus typically relates to the shortest distance at which a binocular can sharply take a focused image of any item or object.
-If you need to observe insects or moving objects at a close range then this is another important feature to consider.
+The rating ‘close focus’ refers to close-range focusing.
+That is the nearest distance an object may be away from the binoculars and can stell be sharply focused on.
+If you need to observe insects or other objects at a close range then this is another important feature to consider.

-You don’t have to be a professional or an expert to select the best binoculars for birding or nature observations, but at least you should understand the basics.
-To make this task easier, read the product descriptions and recommendations of the best binoculars.
+You don’t have to be a professional or an expert to select the best binoculars for birding or nature observations, but to know how are binoculars rated and to understand these ratings will help you to find the right one.